The Arabic Republic of Egypt… dawn over the pyramids…

 ‘Marhaban, you must be Madam Grey.
 Welcome!
 I’m Geb Hawas, I’m a student here.
 Please have a seat, my grandfather will receive you in a minute.’

-Mr. Hawas shakes Granny’s hand warmly, and indicates her to have a seat in a comfortable armchair in front of the old desk.
+Mr. Hawas indicates her to have a seat in a comfortable armchair in front of the old desk.
 He fusses over her, serving her a glass of mint tea, while politely asking her about the journey.
-Granny sips carefully at the hot brewage, but it’s the extreme sweetness that makes her gasp, not the heat.
+Granny sips carefully at the hot brewage, but it’s the extreme sweetness that makes her gasp, not the temperature.

 ‘You don’t like, Mrs. Grey?’